 Poetry is musical and metrical form of language.
-Poetry is a thing of beauty to form, thoughts and emotions.
-It is intimately woven with nature and life.
+Poetry is a thing of beauty to form, of thought and emotions.
+It is intimately weave with nature and life.
 It is more to the ear and heart than to eye.
-Wordsworth says, 'Poetry is a spontaneous overflow of powerful feelings.'
-E. Allen Poe says, 'The rhythmical creation of thought.'
-Hudson says, 'Poetry is made out of life, belongs to life and exists for life.'
-Milton says, 'Poetry is simple, sensuous and passionate.'
-Coleridge believes that poetry is 'The best words in the best order."
+It appeals to the heart it should be heard and not so much to be seen, not so much to be thought of, but to be enjoyed.
+Wordsworth says, "Poetry is a spontaneous overflow of powerful feelings."
+E. Allen Poe says, "The rhythmical creation of thought," Hudson says," Poetry is made out of life, belongs to life and exist for life."
+Milton says," Poetry is simple, senscious and passionate."
+Coleridge says," The best words in the best order."